webkul/odoo-1/doc/reference/views.rst

-  dictionary with the "group by" field as key and the maximum consolidation value that can be reached before displaying the cell in red (e.g. ``{"user_id": 100}``)
+  dictionary with the "group by" field as key and the maximum consolidation value that can be reached before displaying the cell in red (e.g. ``{"user_id": 100}``) ``consolidation_exclude`` name of the field that describe if the task has to be excluded from the consolidation if set to true it displays a striped zone in the consolidation line

   .. warning::
       The dictionnary definition must use double-quotes, ``{'user_id': 100}`` is